 SAGUARO NET FIELD DAY SCHEDULE:

-Saguaro NTS Net is holding the regular Saturday net at 1830 (6:30 P.M.) and three additional nets on the EAARS Repeater Network to handle Field Day message traffic:
+Saguaro NTS Net is holding the regular Saturday net at 1830 (6:30 P.M.) and two additional nets on 146.88 and two more on the EAARS Repeater Network to handle Field Day message traffic:

-This year with so many operating at home, a visitor log may be very short.
+This year, a visitor log may be very short.
 Keep a log of all participants and visitors on your site, including their name, call sign (if a ham), Member of Your Club?, ARRL Member?, ARES/RACES?, Phone, E-mail Address, etc. You need some of this information to generate the Section Manager message (see below).
 This is good to have anyway for Field Day follow-up.

 Make it your first message, on Saturday!
 Per the ARRL Rules, at the minimum, include:

 - Total Number of Participants (so far)